 For the purposes of enforcing this Chapter, the building official is authorized to enter, examine and survey, between the hours of 8:00 a.m. and 5:00 p.m., any property subject to the regulations of this Chapter.
 Prior to making an inspection based on a possible violation, the building official shall inform the owner of the property to be inspected, or their agent, of the date and time of the inspection in writing at least four days prior to the inspection.
 Advance notice need not be given in the case of routine inspections.
-After written notice has been given, the owner or occupant of the property to be inspected, or the property to be inspected, or the property to be inspected, or the property to be inspected.

-access to the property between 8:00 a.m. and 5:00 p.m., for the purpose of inspection.
+After written notice has been given, the owner or occupant of the property to be inspected, or the person in charge of that property, shall give the building official free access to the property between 8:00 a.m. and 5:00 p.m., for the purpose of inspection.
 The inspection shall not have for its purpose the harassment of the owner or occupant and shall be made so as to cause the least amount of inconvenience to the owner or occupant of the property consistent with the efficient performance of the duties of the building official.
 Nothing in this Section 50-39.2.B shall be construed to prohibit the entry of the building official:

-- 1. At any time when in the opinion of the building official an actual emergency tending to create an immediate danger to public health and safety exists; - At any time when an inspection is requested by the owner or occupant;
+- 1. At any time when in the opinion of the building official an actual emergency tending to create an immediate danger to public health and safety exists; - 2.
+At any time when an inspection is requested by the owner or occupant;

-C. Enforcement tools.
+Enforcement tools.